SierraTran/django-inventory_database/README.md

 ## Contributing

 Feel free to fork the repository and submit pull requests.
 For major changes, please open an issue first to discuss what you would like to change.

+## Known Issues

+- When running tests, your computer's antivirus may be alerted and think the program is ransomware.
+This is because of the files in the `whoosh_index` folder being created, modified and deleting during testing.
+This only affects the `whoosh_index` files.

 ## Author